 People started registering for the conference.
 The average conversion cost dropped to $53.

 Further audience tuning

 Once the targeting got adjusted, the settings remained unchanged till the end of the campaign.
-We entrusted our campaign to Facebook ad optimization algorithms.
-The two main optimization principles are:
+We entrusted our campaign to the Facebook ad optimization algorithms.
+The two main optimization principles were: